CaptEmulation/nitrogen-website/source/docs/nitrogen/message.md

 **session**:  *Object*,  The session with a Nitrogen service to make this request under.

 **query**:  *Object*,  A query filter for the messages you want to find defined using MongoDB query format.
+This query must include an indexed field on the Nitrogen service for this session or the request will be rejected by the service.

 **options**:  *Object*,  Options for the query:  'limit': maximum number of results to be returned. 'sort': The field that the results should be sorted on, 'dir': The direction that the results  should be sorted. 'skip': The number of results that should be skipped before pulling results.